Granulate/gprofiler/README.md

 # Run as...

-This sections lists the various execution modes for gProfiler (as a container, as an executable, etc...).
+This section lists the various execution modes for gProfiler (as a container, as an executable, etc...).

 ## Running as a Docker container
 Run the following to have gProfiler running continuously, uploading to Granulate Performance Studio: